OPEN REGISTRATION & RECRUITING DRIVE:

 To be eligible as a cadet, one must:

-- be a legal resident of Canada; NOTE: A legal resident of Canada is a Canadian citizen, a landed immigrant, or, the dependant of a person who is lawfully residing in Canada on a temporary basis for the purpose of education or employment. provide proof of provincial health insurance coverage or equivalent;
+- Be a legal resident of Canada; NOTE: A legal resident of Canada is a Canadian citizen, a landed immigrant, or, the dependant of a person who is lawfully residing in Canada on a temporary basis for the purpose of education or employment. provide proof of provincial health insurance coverage or equivalent;

-- be at least 12 years of age;
+- Be at least 12 years of age;

-- not have attained 19 years of age;
+- Not have attained 19 years of age;

-- normally be in good physical condition;
+- Normally be in good physical condition;

-- not belong to another corps or squadron; and
+- Not belong to another corps or squadron; and

-- be acceptable to the Commanding Officer (CO) of the cadet corps or squadron.
+- Be acceptable to the Commanding Officer (CO) of the cadet corps or squadron.

 How much does it cost?

 The Cadet Program is funded by the Department of National Defence in partnership with the civilian Navy League, Army Cadet League and Air Cadet League of Canada.
 The civilian sponsor requires local community support to meet its obligations that include accommodations, training aids and equipment, and program enhancements not otherwise provided.
 Parents and Cadets are expected to participate in and contribute to fundraising as required by the League’s local sponsoring element.
-Cadets of 330 Squadron are expected to pay an annual $75 administration fee to help raise funds to cover the costs of some of these activities.

 Are there summer camps?